-Professor Eric Sung, Associate Professor of Art presented a 2016 Post Sabbatical Talk titled Photographing Place as Witness on February 18th in the Great Room, Ruane Center for the Arts.
-This lecture series is sponsred by the School of Arts and Sciences.
+Professor Eric Sung, Associate Professor of Art presented a 2016 Post Sabbatical Talk titled "Photographing Place as Witness" on February 18th in the Great Room, Ruane Center for the Arts.
+This lecture series was sponsred by the School of Arts and Sciences.

-Professor Ann Norton recently attended a conference in Italy titled: Art and Psyche in Sicily, Layers and Liminality, September 2-6, 2015.
+Professor Ann Norton attended a conference in Italy titled: Art and Psyche in Sicily, Layers and Liminality, September 2-6, 2015.
 The paper Professor Norton presented was titled 'Lost' and 'Found' Archaeology and Meaning.

 Professor Thomas Strasser presented his research in a lecture titled "Stone Age Seafaring in the Mediterranean, Very New Evidence for Very Early Mariners" at the Archaeological Institute of America Philadelphia Society, The William A. McDonald Lectureship in Aegean Prehistory.
 The lecture was held on Monday, September 28, 2015 at the Penn Museum in Philadelphia.

-Professor Ann Norton recently returned from Australia where she gave a lecture titled “Following the Sun-God: A Motif and Its Survival,” The 9th International Convention of Asian Scholars, Adelaide, Australia,
+Professor Ann Norton returned from Australia where she gave a lecture titled “Following the Sun-God: A Motif and Its Survival,” The 9th International Convention of Asian Scholars, Adelaide, Australia,

 Art under attack.
 ISIS wasn't the first group to destroy ancient art.
 Hear Dr. Joan Branham of the Providence College Art and Art History Department discuss the destruction of antiquities throughout history.
 She also discusses how ISIS's videos depicting this destruction serve a clear purpose – as propaganda tools in sync with the group’s monotheistic ideology.

 Rhode Island Monthly Magazine, May 2015: "Senate Policy Office Director Marie Ganim credits research by Professors Deborah Johnson of Providence College and Frances J. Leazes Jr. of Rhode Island College on the economic impact of the arts in helping to pass the $35 million Creative and Cultural Economy bond referendum, to support improvements at arts facilities and historic sites.

 Professor Paul Crenshaw tells The Boston Globe that thieves who stole works of art from the Boston Public Library probably "knew what they were looking for. read more

-Professor Johnson was assisted in the original study by Patricia Krupinski'16 art history major, and it was published as: "Should States Invest in the Arts as a Tool for Economic Growth?," The College and University Research Collaborative, May 2015.
+Professor Deborah Johnson was assisted in the original study by Patricia Krupinski'16 art history major, and it was published as: "Should States Invest in the Arts as a Tool for Economic Growth?," The College and University Research Collaborative, May 2015.